Nintendo boosts Switch production by another 20%

 Switch production was stifled by coronavirus lockdowns in China early in the year, but those issues have since been ironed out and Nintendo’s supply chain is now fully operational.
 Yet the surge in demand that the company has seen off the back of Animal Crossing has been uncommon, with both the game and the console sustaining elevated sales momentum six months after the island-hopping title’s release.

-The introduction of a more affordable Switch Lite variant in late 2019 helped broaden the machine’s potential audience, and Nintendo is making preparations for an upgraded Switch model and a beefed-up games lineup for 2021, Bloomberg News has reported.
+The introduction of a more affordable Switch Lite variant in late 2019 helped broaden the machine’s potential audience, and Nintendo is making preparations for an upgraded Switch model and a beefed-up games lineup for 2021.
 Several outside game developers, speaking anonymously as the issue is private, said that Nintendo has asked them to make their games 4K-ready, suggesting a resolution upgrade is on its way.

 A Nintendo spokesman declined to comment.